Supporting All Students, Regardless of Immigration Status

 Help Support Our Immigrant Students

 The Cal Alumni Association is working closely with the UC Berkeley Office of Government and Community Relations and the UC Office of the President to advocate on issues related to higher education, including comprehensive immigration reform.
-Join Cal Advocacy for the latest updates and to learn more about contacting elected officials to tell them why supporting every Cal student is important to you.
+Join the UC Advocacy Network for the latest updates and to learn more about contacting elected officials to tell them why supporting every student is important to you.

 Support Students Through Scholarships

 The Cal Alumni Association provides first-generation California students, regardless of immigration status, the financial support and program resources to attend and excel at UC Berkeley through two needs-based scholarships, The Kruttschnitt Aspire Scholarship Program (KASP) or The Achievement Award Program (TAAP).